Washi1337/ctf-writeups/writeups/flare-on/2021/5/index.md

 }
 ```

 Great, now we know how the files are encrypted.
 Let's build a script that does the reverse.
 For that I grabbed some random RC4 encryption implementation from the internet, and applied the same change to it as this malware applied.
 The final script can be found [here](scripts/decrypt_files.py).
-All decrypted files can be found [here](https://github.com/Washi1337/ctf-writeups/tree/master/writeups/flare-on/2021/5/decrypted_files/).
+All decrypted files can be found [here](https://github.com/Washi1337/ctf-writeups/tree/master/writeups/flare-on/2021/5/decrypted_files/), although you will notice that only the files starting with the letter `u` actually are readable.
+This is something I missed earlier on, and thought my algorithm decryption was wrong.

+Now, let me warn you to fasten your seat belts, because for the remainder of the challenge, we are going in for a ride that goes downhill really fast.

 ## Riddle Me This, Riddle Me That, Who's afraid of The Big Black ...
 Disaster?

 From now on, the challenge really started crashing down, and turn into a game of guessing.
 Essentially, what it boils down to, is that every file starting with the same letter is part of a riddle that comes with clues on how to decrypt or decode the next riddle.
-The riddles are in my opinion pretty bad, have nothing really to do with reverse engineering (something I come to do when I participate in FLARE-ON), and frankly, were _very_ guessy.
+The riddles are in my opinion pretty bad, have nothing really to do with reverse engineering (something I come to do when I participate in FLARE-ON), and frankly were _very_ guessy.
+Especially because you have no idea which of the files actually contains the data that the current riddle applies to, you basically end up trying it on all files and hope for the best that one of them spits out some usable data.

 Given the quality of the remainder of the challenge, I don't want to spend much time on explaining how I got to my answers much.
-Therefore, instead I will share my notes for all the steps and their solutions:
+Therefore, instead I will just share my notes for all the steps and their solutions:

 ### U:
 Solution: Plain text